Learning Abroad Center

 Optional longer excursions (at an extra cost) include:

-• Wars, Wine and Wonders: Exploring Western France (One week touring Mont Saint-Michel, Normandy, D-Day beaches, Loire Valley castles, Bordeaux and St. Emilion)
+• Wars, Wine, and Wonders: Exploring Western France (1 week touring Mont Saint-Michel, Normandy, D-Day beaches, Loire Valley castles, Bordeaux and St. Emilion)

 Typical Spring Semester Excursions